yorkbill/get-support/customer-incident-report.md

 {{site.data.keyword.Bluemix}} works hard to maintain high availability of infrastructure and cloud services.
 If you're impacted by any event that disrupts your service delivery, a Customer Incident Report (CIR) can be provided for you to know how services were impacted and how the issue is being resolved.
 {:shortdesc}

 After you create a support case, you can view updates about your impacting event from the Manage cases page.
-For more information, see [Viewing your support cases](/docs/get-support?topic=get-support-viewing-support-cases).
+For more information, see [Managing your support cases](/docs/get-support?topic=get-support-managing-support-cases).
 If the scope of an impacting event is of a larger enterprise-wide scope, a CIR is provided upon request.
 {: note}